FeeLimit Parameter Setting

 }

-The result.result = true in the example stands for the successful execution of estimating operation, the value of energy_equired is the estimated energy consumption of the transaction, it contains the basic energy consumption and additional energy consumption.
+The result.result = true in the example stands for the successful execution of estimating operation.
+The value of energy_equired is the estimated energy consumption of the transaction, covering the basic energy consumption and additional energy consumption.

 For the contract whose constructor has no parameters, when estimating the energy required for its deployment, you only need to put the contract's bytecode into the data field of the wallet/triggerconstantcontract interface.
 However, for the contract whose constructor has parameters, you should also pass in the parameters when deploying.
-The parameters are also passed in through the data field: the parameters are ABI-encoded and placed after the contract bytecode.
-Please refer to the following examples.
+The parameters should also be passed in through the data field: the parameters should be ABI-encoded and placed after the contract bytecode.
+For more details, please refer to the following examples.

 Contract example: